 “I am tremendously excited to have this special opportunity to return to Arkansas and lead the Razorback football program,” Smith said in a statement.

 Smith’s return caps a whirlwind three weeks for a program reeling after revelations of an affair by Petrino with a woman, Jessica Dorrell, he later hired as his assistant.
 Petrino also once gave his Dorrell $20,000 in gifts _ all which was revealed following an April 1 motorcycle crash on a rural road southwest of Fayetteville.
 Dorrell has since resigned.

 Arkansas Athletic Director Jeff Long fired Petrino on April 10 and started looking for a new coach.
-In the end, he came back to Smith _ a person with head coaching experience and familiarly with the Razorbacks’ staff, one who will allow that staff to remain intact for at least the 2012 season.
+In the end, he came back to Smith, who has head coaching experience, familiarly with the Razorbacks’ staff and will keep that staff intact for at least the 2012 season.

 “When coach Smith first approached me about returning to Arkansas to serve in this position, he talked about his desire to be a part of the continued success of these student-athletes, this coaching staff and the Razorback program,” Long said in a statement.